kpnlora/LoRaClient/README.md

 This repository also contains a **Stub** for the API which fakes most of the behavior, allowing you to test outside the network.

+For more information about LoRa, visit the [KPN LoRa](http://www.kpn.com/lora) website.
+For sales information, please contact KPN by mail at iot@kpn.com or by phone at 088-6601034

 ## Get Started

 ### .NET Core platform